twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

         alter table star_trek_characters add constraint rank_constraint check (rank = 'Lt.
 Commander' OR rank = 'Captain' OR rank = 'Commander' [...]);

    - Option 2: separate values that have order into a different table
-     - create the new table with two columns, id (primary key) and rank
+     - create the new table called 'ranks' with two columns, id (primary key) and rank
      - insert all your ranks with corresponding ids
      - change your characters table to have the rank column use the integer data type with the ranks table as a foreign key
         - best to drop the old column and recreate with new data type and foreign key constraint